hfykw1/COMP2042_CW_WongKieSun/README.md

 # Frogger (Software Maintenance)
 - Frogger is a game remake based on the 1981 arcade game by the same name and it is coded with Java
-- This coursework is done by Law Khye Yueh, Student ID 20129374.
+- This coursework is done by Wong Kie Sun, Student ID 20127827.
 - The Frogger project is properly maintained and divided into a few parts.